 It goes without saying that aside from your physical health, it’s also essential to prioritize your mental health.
 Assessment and early diagnosis are important steps to take to avoid major mental health problems such as depression and schizophrenia, which cause irreversible damage to a person’s psychological well-being.
+And important to know the difference between psychologist vs. psychiatrist.

 In this post, you’ll learn the signs that should prompt you or your loved one to consult a mental health professional.